neo-ai/neo-ai-dlr/README.md

 DLR is a compact, common runtime for deep learning models and decision tree models compiled by [AWS SageMaker Neo](https://aws.amazon.com/sagemaker/neo/), [TVM](https://tvm.ai/), or [Treelite](https://treelite.readthedocs.io/en/latest/install.html).
 DLR uses the TVM runtime, Treelite runtime, NVIDIA TensorRT™, and can include other hardware-specific runtimes.
 DLR provides unified Python/C++ APIs for loading and running compiled models on various devices.
 DLR currently supports platforms from Intel, NVIDIA, and ARM, with support for Xilinx, Cadence, and Qualcomm coming soon.

+## Installation
+On X86_64 targets running Linux, you can install latest release of DLR package via

+`pip install dlr`

+For installation of DLR on non-x86 edge devices, or building DLR from source, please refer to [Installing DLR](https://neo-ai-dlr.readthedocs.io/en/latest/install.html)

 ## Documentation
-For instructions on installilng DLR, please refer to [Installing DLR](https://neo-ai-dlr.readthedocs.io/en/latest/install.html)

 For instructions on using DLR, please refer to [Amazon SageMaker Neo – Train Your Machine Learning Models Once, Run Them Anywhere](https://aws.amazon.com/blogs/aws/amazon-sagemaker-neo-train-your-machine-learning-models-once-run-them-anywhere/)

 Also check out the [API documentation](https://neo-ai-dlr.readthedocs.io/en/latest/)